nhsd-exeter/dos-road-distance/documentation/adr/002-api_authentication.md

 * Date: 2022/02/07
 * Status: Proposed
-* Deciders: Jay Bush, Nick Miles, Jayne Chapman, Dan Stefaniuk, Tamara Goldschmidt, Declan Heard, Christian Martin, Livsey Williams, Sarah Harding
+* Deciders: Jay Bush, Nick Miles, Jayne Chapman, Dan Stefaniuk, Declan Heard, Christian Martin, Livsey Williams, Sarah Harding

 ## Context
 Our API needs to be kept private and accessible only to the authorised actors.
 For the application we only have one actor, the DoS CCS system.
 This document will additionally discuss other access protections.